joelek/atlas/readme.md

 ### Stores

 Atlas defines the store entity as an associative collection of fields coupled with a sequence of keys specifying which of those fields identify a unique record.
-The sequence may specify zero, one or several identifying fields and they must all be non-nullable.
-All fields not specified as identifying are considered metadata fields.
+The sequence may specify zero, one or several `identifying fields` and they must all be non-nullable.
+All fields not specified as identifying are considered `metadata fields`.

 ```ts
 let users = context.createStore({